cs440lang/lectures/slides/A2-static.typ

 == Basic Notation

-Building on the notation described in appendix A1, we use $tau$, $tau'$,
-$tau_n$  for meta-variables ranging over arbitrary types, and $alpha$, $alpha'$,
+We use $tau$ for meta-variables ranging over arbitrary types, $alpha$, $beta$,
-$alpha_n$ for type variables occuring in language-level type expressions or type signatures. $Gamma$ denotes a typing context.
+$gamma$ for type variables occuring in language-level type expressions, and $pi$ for type schemes. $Gamma$ denotes a typing context.

 #grid(
   columns: 2,